-- 36. The Parties are committed to an NDIS delivered through an open market where: - a. people with disability exercise choice and control to access reasonable and necessary supports; - b. diverse and sustainable providers offer a full range of quality supports wherever people live; - workers with appropriate skills deliver quality supports using a person-centred approach;
+- 39. The Parties are committed to an NDIS delivered through an open market where: - a. people with disability exercise choice and control to access reasonable and necessary supports; - b. diverse and sustainable providers offer a full range of quality supports wherever people live; - c. workers with appropriate skills deliver quality supports using a person-centred approach;

-- d. prices are monitored to support value for money for participants and Scheme sustainability, and decisions about price controls or deregulation are informed by evidence about the functioning of the market; - e. the sharing of high-quality and timely market intelligence is promoted by all agencies to the greatest extent possible; - f. governments adhere to principles of competitive neutrality when offering or providing supports to people with disability; and - g. the market is monitored and regulated, and receives support and intervention as necessary to ensure it delivers in the interests of participants.
+- d. prices are monitored to support value for money for participants and Scheme sustainability, and decisions about price controls or deregulation are informed by evidence about the functioning of the market; - e. the sharing of high-quality and timely market intelligence is promoted by all agencies to the greatest extent possible; - f. governments adhere to principles of competitive neutrality when offering or providing supports to people with disability; - g. the market is monitored and regulated, and receives support and intervention as necessary to ensure it delivers in the interests of participants; and - h. targeted strategies are established for remote, regional and Indigenous service delivery consistent with the NDIA Rural and Remote Strategy and relevant Community Plans, including where there are thin or non-existing markets, that promote local Indigenous economic participation opportunities and engagement.

-37. The Parties acknowledge:
+40. The Parties acknowledge: